comradequinn/gen/README.md

 # >>    find ~ -maxdepth 1 -type f -mtime -1

 # switch to exec mode by passing --exec flag for the next prompt and use the previous context to infer the action gen is take
-gen --exec "ok, execute that for me and print the results"
+gen -x "ok, execute that for me and print the results"
 # >> executing... [find ~ -mtime -1]
 # >>
 # >> 40344544     56 -rw-------   1 me     me        54416 Jun 12 00:08 /home/me/.bash_history